turretcss/turretcss/docs/getting-started.md

 #### IE Compatibility modes

-Turret is not supported in the old Internet Explorer compatibility modes.
+turretcss is not supported in the old Internet Explorer compatibility modes.
 To be sure you're using the latest rendering mode for IE, consider including the appropriate `<meta>` tag in your pages:

 ```html
 <meta http-equiv="X-UA-Compatible" content="IE=edge">